Skip to content

 Attributes

-The <head> tag supports the Global Attributes and the Event Attributes.
+In HTML5, the <head> tag does not have any specific attributes.
+It only supports Global Attributes and the Event Attributes.

 Which of the following elements can be used within the HTML <head> tag?